-With respect to forward-looking statements or forward-looking information contained in this AIF, in making such statements or providing such information, the Company has made assumptions regarding, among other things: (i) the accuracy of the estimation of Mineral Resources; (ii) that exploration activities and studies will provide results that support anticipated development and extraction activities; (iii) that studies of estimated mine life and production rates at the Chvaletice Manganese Project will provide results that support anticipated development and extraction activities; (iv) that the Company will be able to obtain additional financing on satisfactory terms, including financing necessary to advance the development of the Chvaletice Manganese Project; (v) that infrastructure anticipated to be developed or operated by third parties, including electrical generation and transmission capacity, will be developed and/or operated as currently anticipated; (vi) that laws, rules and regulations are fairly and impartially observed and enforced; (vii) that the market prices for relevant commodities remain at levels that justify development and/or operation of the Chyaletice Manganese Project; (viii) that the Company will operate efficiently and maintain stable operating costs; (ix) that foreign exchange rates affecting realized prices for the Company's products and affecting the input costs remain at levels that justify development and/or operation of the Chyaletice Manganese Project; (x) that the Company will be able to obtain, maintain, renew or extend required permits; (xi)) that the Company will successfully negotiate and acquire the surface rights to those parcels of original ground underlying and immediately surrounding, in addition to any lands or areas required for the construction of its anticipated processing plants and other facilities.
+With respect to forward-looking statements or forward-looking information contained in this AIF, in making such statements or providing such information, the Company has made assumptions regarding, among other things: (i) the accuracy of the estimation of Mineral Resources; (ii) that exploration activities and studies will provide results that support anticipated development and extraction activities; (iii) that studies of estimated mine life and production rates at the Chyaletice Manganese Project will provide results that support anticipated development and extraction activities; (iv) that the Company will be able to obtain additional financing on satisfactory terms, including financing necessary to advance the development of the Chvaletice Manganese Project, including but not limited to, the Feasibility Study and the Demonstration Plant; (v) that infrastructure anticipated to be developed or operated by third parties, including electrical generation and transmission capacity, will be developed and/or operated as currently anticipated; (vi) the expectations regarding the effects of the COVID-19 pandemic; (vii) that laws, rules and regulations are fairly and impartially observed and enforced; (viii) that the market prices for relevant commodities remain at levels that justify development and/or operation of the Chvaletice Manganese Project; (ix) that the Company will operate efficiently and maintain stable operating costs; (x) that foreign exchange rates affecting realized prices for the Company's products and affecting the input costs remain at levels that justify development and/or operation of the Chvaletice Manganese Project; (xi) that the Company will be able to obtain, maintain, renew or extend required permits; (xii) and that the Company will successfully negotiate and acquire the surface rights to those parcels of original ground underlying and immediately surrounding, in addition to any lands or areas required for the construction of the Demonstration Plant, its anticipated processing plants and other facilities.
 All other assumptions used in this AIF constitute forward-looking information.

 In making the forward-looking statements and forward-looking information, the Company has made such statements based on assumptions and analyses on certain factors which are inherently uncertain.
-Uncertainties include among others: (i) the adequacy of infrastructure and rehabilitation or upgrade of existing infrastructure; (ii) geological characteristics; (iii) metallurgical characteristics of the mineralization; (iv) the ability to develop adequate processing capacity; (v) the price of manganese or other minerals; (vi) the availability of equipment and facilities necessary to complete exploration and development, (vii) the cost of consumables and mining and processing equipment; (viii) unforeseen technological and engineering problems; (ix) accidents, natural disasters, or acts of sabotage or terrorism; (x) currency fluctuations; (xi) changes in laws or regulations; (xii) the availability and productivity of skilled labour; (xiii) the regulation of the mining industry by various governmental agencies; (xiv) globally economic uncertainties, including interest rates, equity and debt capital market volatility affecting the availability of future funding, and (xv) other liabilities inherent in the Company's operations.
+Uncertainties include among others: (i) the adequacy of infrastructure and rehabilitation or upgrade of existing infrastructure; (ii) geological characteristics; (iii) metallurgical characteristics of the mineralization; (iv) the ability to develop adequate processing capacity; (v) the price of manganese or other minerals; (vi) the availability of equipment and facilities necessary to complete exploration and development, (vii) the cost of consumables and mining and processing equipment; (viii) unforeseen technological and engineering problems; (ix) the evolving impact of the COVID-19 pandemic; (x) accidents, natural disasters, or acts of sabotage or terrorism; (xi) currency fluctuations; (xii) changes in laws or regulations; (xiii) the availability and productivity of skilled labour; (xiv) the regulation of the mining industry by various governmental agencies; (xv) globally economic uncertainties, including interest rates, equity and debt capital market volatility affecting the availability of future funding, and (xvi) other liabilities inherent in the Company's operations.